Yashya14/JAVASCRIPT/README.md

 Simple, short and sweet beginners friendly javascript scripting language

 These program are written in visual studio code ide for windows.
-These programs are not very sophisticated as these are beginners friendly and have many bugs.
-Anyone who is new to javascript language can practice these examples.

 * This programs written in JavaScript with HTML and CSS.
 * Beautify/Format your code before making a PR.